miyeonyeon/COMBIOSTATS/_chapters/010-data/020-data-processing.md

 ---
-title: Helper includes
+title: Data processing
-slug: helpers
+slug: data-processing
 abstract: Helper methods, of a sort, using Jekyll includes.
 ---